 Other undercover Documentaries has seen him look at the homeless use of “spice” and exposing a national Pension scam that tricks people to release pensions early.

-Qasa also has a love of sport, particularly cricket and tennis.
+Qasa loves sport, particularly cricket and tennis.
 2021 Qasa launched @realtennispod with @dominglot that shot into No.2 of the tennis itune podcasts.
 2021 also saw Qasa host @thehundred @Edgbaston .

 He also presented the 2019 ATP World Tour Finals for BBC 5 Live Sports Xtra, the season ending tennis tournament between the top 8 men’s players in the world, from London’s 02 Arena.